This chapter describes the CTX_QUERY PL/SQL package you can use for generating query feedback, counting hits, and creating stored query expressions.

 Oracle Text Application Developer's Guide for information on the XML Result Set Interface

-This procedure executes an XML query and generates a result set based on a CLOB
+This procedure executes an XML query and generates a result set based on a CLOB query parameter in XML

 Syntax

-procedure except that the datatype of its query parameter is CLOB
+The RESULT_SET_CLOB_QUERY procedure is identical to the RESULT_SET procedure except that the datatype of its query parameter is CLOB instead of VARCHAR2 to handle longer queries.

 CTX_QUERY.RESULT_SET_CLOB_QUERY ( index_name IN VARCHAR2, query IN CLOB, result_set_descriptor IN CLOB, result_set IN OUT CLOB, part_name IN VARCHAR2 DEFAULT );